 Also, if you went and only visited hospitals, you'd have to protect against the “benchmarking trap” where hospitals go and visit and try to copy specific practices or artifacts instead of looking for deeper underlying principles to learn from.

 Two of the hospitals we visited in this most recent trip explained how they learned about Lean by visiting hospitals in the United States (in Seattle and Boston).
 One was inspired to start their Lean journey when Dr. Gary Kaplan, the CEO of Virginia Mason Medical Center visited and gave a talk about Lean.
 I've anecdotally heard stories about other Japanese hospitals flying to Seattle to see Lean healthcare first hand.

-So, Virginia Mason flies to Japan to learn from Japanese factories and some Japanese hospitals fly to Seattle to learn from them… but they don’t necessarily visit Toyota in Japan.
+So, Virginia Mason flies to Japan to learn from Japanese factories and some Japanese hospitals fly to Seattle to learn from Virginia Mason… but they don't necessarily visit Toyota in Japan.
 Why?
-Some say, “We’re different, we’re not a factory.”
+Some say, “We're different, we're not a factory.”
 I think the world is better off for having these exchanges, even if there is extra travel cost involved.
 Virginia Mason could learn only from local Seattle manufacturers, like Boeing and Genie.
 The Japanese hospitals could take a short trip to Toyota City.